batu-el/Fair-Screening-with-Resume-Correspondence-Experiments/readme.txt

-Online Appendix for Honors Thesis: Fairness in Screening with Resume Corresponcence Experiments
+Online Appendix for Honors Thesis: Fairness in Screening with Resume Correspondence Experiments